 Inherently, Light knew that in order to increase capacity and maximize business results, the leadership team needed to focus on developing a strategy that optimized their people.
 As he put it, “Capacity is not driven by facilities; capacity is driven by people.”

-Step one of designing Chick-fil-A’s people strategy was to collect the critical people data needed to conduct a leadership gap analysis leveraging the PI Behavioral Assessment.
+Step one of designing Chick-fil-A’s people strategy was to collect the critical people data needed to conduct a leadership gap analysis leveraging our Behavioral Assessment.
 Light described the findings of the analysis this way: “We found that we had operational teams of 12 or 14 people at each restaurant, and only half of them were successful.
 We couldn’t figure out why until we got saw the data.
 We realized that some of these people were great at collaborating with others but not so great at decision making [in a fast-paced environment].”

 He continued, “The problem is that, at a restaurant—especially at a fast-paced restaurant—there are new situations every day.
 We realized that we had some people in high-level leadership positions that were better at collaborating with people and should’ve been in training positions, and we had people in training positions that should have been in operator positions.”